parroteffect/parroteffect/README.md

 ### 👋 Hi, I'm Dongkuk Si

 - Deep Learning Research Engineer @ Mobilint, Inc.
-- Interested in efficient deep learning
+- Interested in efficient LLM
 - Interested in deep learning theory

 ### 🤔 You can find me at...